Philippe Aractingi: Feature films

-In 2005, after returning to Lebanon, Philippe Aractingi produced and directed his first feature film Bosta, a groundbreaking post-war Lebanese musical.
+In 2005, after returning to Lebanon, Philippe Aractingi produced and directed his first feature film Bosta, a post-war Lebanese musical.
 The film was critically acclaimed and broke audience records in Lebanon with more than 140,000 box office admissions.
-100% Produced and financed by Lebanese contributors, this playful and realistic musical broke the traditional depiction of war in films and went on to reconcile the Lebanese public with the cinema, opening the door to a new generation of Lebanese films.
+100% Produced and financed by Lebanese contributors, this musical broke the traditional depiction of war in films and went on to reconcile the Lebanese public with the cinema, opening the door to a new generation of Lebanese films.

 The film received eight awards, including Best Screenplay at the Carthage Film Festival (JCC), the Golden Murex in Beirut in 2006, and the Best First Work Award at the Arab Film Festival in Rotterdam.

-In 2006, when another war broke out in Lebanon, Philippe Aractingi felt compelled to bear witness and filmed his second movie, "Under the Bombs », which accompanies two professional actors throughout the turmoil, to later come face to face with real players who partook in the 2006 Lebanese-Israeli war.
+In 2006, when another war broke out in Lebanon, Philippe Aractingi filmed his second movie, "Under the Bombs", which accompanies two professional actors throughout the turmoil, to later come face-to-face with real players who partook in the 2006 Lebanese-Israeli war.
 The film narrates the tale of a woman's relentless quest to locate her sister and son amidst the war-torn landscape.

 Released in 2008, “Under The Bombs” was distributed in 30 countries and selected in over 40 festivals, including Venice, BAFTA, Dubai and the Sundance Film Festival.
 It won 23 awards worldwide, including the Best Actress Award and the Golden Muhr at the International Film Festival.
 The Audience Award at the Dubai Film Festival (DIFF); the Best Music and the Jury's Choice at the Luchon Festival in 2008, the Netpac and Critic's Awards in Antalya in 2007 and the Fipresci Prize at the Bratislava International Film Festival.

 Under the Bombs and Bosta were both selected to represent Lebanon at the Oscars in 2006 and 2009 respectively.

 In 2014, Philippe Aractingi ventured into autobiography with Heritages, a revamped documentary with a hint of fiction that recounts the various exiles that he and his family had to go through over the past 4 generations, summing up to 100 years of history.
 Experimenting with a radical new film-making style, he interlaces directed scenes and archive images with video-filmed personal diaries, family photos and super 8 reels.